MicrosoftDocs/OfficeDocs-O365ITPro/yammer/configure-your-yammer-network/native-mode.md

 1. Export files stored in Azure.
 Make sure you export and verify all files stored in Azure before starting the Tool.

-2. Download the User and Group Activity Report, which provides a list of all files that will be migrated to SharePoint from Azure and automatically deleted from Azure cloud storage files within 30 days after the Tool completes its work.
+2. Download the **User and Group Activity Report**, which provides a list of all files that will be migrated to SharePoint from Azure and automatically deleted from Azure cloud storage files within 30 days after the Tool completes its work.
+If a group has been deleted, all the files from that group will be deleted and not migrated over.

 >[!NOTE]
-> Only the latest version of the file is migrated to SharePoint from Azure, and the version history is not copied.
+> Only the latest version of a file is migrated to SharePoint from Azure, and the version history is not copied.
 > The follower count is not copied.
 > Users can no longer mark files as official.